 The fridge is the best place to store linseed

-Don’t just take our work for it; the Flax Council of Canada is the authority on flax (linseed) and their primer is an excellent source of information for all things flax/linseed.
+The Flax Council of Canada is really the World authority on flax (linseed) and their primer is an excellent source of information for all things flax/linseed.
 Go to the Flax Council Primer, appendix B for information on storage and heat-stability